Adderall Addiction And Abuse

-Adderall works by increasing the levels of the dopamine in the brain.
+Adderall works by increasing the levels of dopamine in the brain.
 When the dopamine levels are regulated, a person will feel more energized and better able to concentrate because they no longer need to seek outside stimulants.

 Questions About Treatment?

 Call now to be connected with one of our compassionate treatment specialists.(888) 966-8973

 If Adderall is taken as prescribed by a doctor, the probability of developing an addiction to this substance is extremely unlikely.
 However, with the number of Adderall prescriptions on the rise, the drug is now easily accessible in medicine cabinets across the country.
 Those who have no medical reason to be using Adderall are increasingly taking the drug in large doses to achieve a high similar to that of cocaine users.

 The amphetamine in Adderall will cause hyperstimulation throughout the brain and body. in turn. makes users feel stronger, more self-assured and energized.
 The extra confidence and energy allow those who abuse Adderall to accomplish more than they normally would without the drug.
 Due to this, it has become increasingly popular for those looking to boost mental and physical performance.
 Adderall also suppresses appetite and is often abused by those looking to lose weight.